Hugolyu/Hugolyu.github.io/index.md

 Currently, I am a visiting student at the **Department of Neurology and Neurosurgery**, McGill University, co-mentored by [**Dr. Lan Xiong**](https://www.mcgill.ca/neuro/lan-xiong-md-phd) and [**Dr. Sirui Zhou**](https://szhoulab.github.io/).

-My research focuses on identifying potential risk factors and objective biomarkers of common psychiatric disorders from a genetic perspective, aiming to optimize individualized medical interventions.
+My research focuses on identifying potential risk factors and biomarkers of common psychiatric disorders from a genetic perspective.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *honggang.lv[at]whu[dot]edu[dot]cn*
 <br>